-Spring has now officially arrived, believe it or not, with the start of the meteorological spring but the weather lies firmly in winter’s icy grip with the impact of the “beast from the east”!
+Spring has now officially arrived, with the start of the meteorological spring.
+We enjoyed record temperatures in the last week of February, with Spring flora and fauna emerging much earlier than usual.
+Unbelievably last year at this time we were still firmly in winter’s icy grip with the impact of the “beast from the east”!

-Despite the current freezing temperatures, the sun’s warmth is getting stronger and the days getting longer as the Spring Equinox approaches on 20th March – when the Sun is directly over the Equator and day and night are of equal length.
-March like January will also have two full moons (the second one is known as a “blue moon”) , on the 2nd and 31st of the month, in contrast to February which had no full moon at all.
+The days are getting longer as the Spring Equinox approaches on 20th March – when the Sun is directly over the Equator and day and night are of equal length.

 A few signs of spring life can be detected now if you look closely for them, including Snowdrops in flower for example.
 Soon the yellow spring flowers will be emerging, from Daffodils to Dandelions as well as the buttercup-like Lesser Celandine lighting up woodland floors.
 Hedgerows and scrub are also starting to come back to life, to be covered by the attractive white flowers of Blackthorn which emerge on bare twigs prior to the leaves.

 Some insects will shortly re-appear on the wing also, such as Bumblebee queens scouting for nesting sites as well as the charismatic large Bee Fly (a bee mimic), remarkable for its unfeasibly long proboscis!